cambridge-cares/TheWorldAvatar/Agents/Py4mlAgent/README.md

 The `log_file_name` parameter defines the log file base name.
 Defaults to the `py4ml.log` if not defined.

 The `log_config_file` defines location of the logging configuration file that allows to customise the application logging behaviour.

+# Note to developers

+The `py4ml` code is provided as is, without any guarantee that it will work in all cases.
+The code still requires major refactoring and cleanup, however, it is believed it might be useful even in its current state.
+For any further development it is strongly recommended to choose a machine on which all the regression tests will be run and uncomment the `#pd.testing.assert_frame_equal(refData[key],testData[key], rtol=0.05, atol=1e-5)` line in the `test_models.py` file, which would enable numerical results checking.

+The code has been tested on fake data as part of included automated tests as well as on open source [aquatic toxicity data](https://archive.ics.uci.edu/ml/datasets/QSAR+aquatic+toxicity).
+The provided examples in the `conf` directory contain input files for training models on the `aquatic toxicity data`.
+Simply download the data from the provided link, replace `;` field separator with `,` and add the column headers and put such processed data file into `data\processed` directory.
+The provided examples, hopefully, should work out of the box.

+The state of the `py4ml` code is not ideal.
+There is quite a lot of duplication, shortcuts and bad coding practices.
+This is due to a very short time scale of the `PCE` project during which the code was developed and due to ever changing requirements.
+Besides, producing a `generic` ML code base was not the main goal of the `PCE` project.
+Nevertheless, some effort has been undertaken to extract the generic bits out of the `PCE` code.
+This is how the `py4ml` materialised.
+It is believed that another round of proper refactoring is required to bring this code to a maintainable state.

+In order to add another model to `py4ml` please follow the following steps:
+- if the model creation is somewhat complicated and requires some customisation, add the `py4ml.models.model_<model_name>.py` model that would contain model construction specifics (e.g. mlp model),
+- add `py4ml.hpo.hpo_<model_name>.py` module that would specify all the objectives / goals that the new model supports,
+- add the model objective call to the `JobHandler._initObjective` method,
+- add tests

 # Authors #